 If you’ve never flown with Emirates or Etihad, you might be wondering what it’s like to fly with them.
 Are they good?
 If you’ve flown with one, then you might be wondering how the other compares?
 So what are the differences?
 What are the pros and cons when comparing each airline?
 I’ll be comparing flying economy from London to UAE with them both.
 To make it as fair as possible.
 So let’s begin with Emirates vs Etihad.
 Also as both being from an Islamic country, they serve halal meals without needing to request them and offer good facilities for Muslim travellers.

 Both airlines operate the Airbus A380 and operate from the United Arab Emirates.
 They equally aim for exceptional customer service.
 Etihad operates from Abu Dhabi while Emirates operate from Dubai.
 So it’s natural the two are seen as competition for each other.

 Both offer games, movies, television and music however Etihad had more available including live television and the entertainment system seemed newer.
-The touch screen worked really well on Etihad.Wwhere as with Emirates I was on an older plane and the remotes were clunky and old.
+The touch screen worked really well on Etihad.Where as with Emirates I was on an older plane and the remotes were clunky and old.

 Generally you are more likely to be on a newer plane with Etihad where as with Emirates it may or may not be since their fleet is a mix.
 Both planes offer wifi but Etihad is pretty expensive for the service.
 Emirates allow for 2 hours or 20mb of free wifi before you need to pay.